derb12/pybaselines/docs/user_guide/algorithms/algorithms_1d/spline.rst

 .. note::

-    Using the literature implementation of IAsLs, its equivalent P-Spline linear equation would be
+    Using the literature implementation of `IAsLs <https://doi.org/10.1039/c4ay00068d>`_, its equivalent P-Spline linear equation would be

     .. math::